ivanpaulovich/paulovich.net/_posts/input-validation-in-dotnet-core-the-clean-architecture-way.md

 * **Mixed Validation Code:** Every method is concerned about input validation.
 Complexity increases on every new feature added.
 * **Business Logic depedent on Frameworks:** Too much business code wrote using frameworks.
 What if we need to change the framework?

-Have you seen code like this?
+Have you seen bad code like this?

 ```c#